FOR IMMEDIATE RELEASE

 Methods to transfer files securely are prevalent today but are underutilized by businesses and their employees.
 “We understand the business need to smooth the way for our customers, but there are many secure file transfer technologies that are both easy for customers to use, and safe from network snooping.
 And as the public becomes more demanding of their banks to ensure privacy and security, it’s no longer feasible to rely on unsecure email for the transfer of financial documents” says Terry Kurzynski, Senior Partner at HALOCK Security Labs.
 “Any type of weak link in a system involving sensitive information exposes people to unnecessary risk.
 It takes months to recover from an identity theft and minutes to log into a secure portal.
 Do the math.”

-Founded in 1996, HALOCK Security Labs is a hybrid security services firm that balances both business needs and information security requirements.
+Founded in 1996, HALOCK Security Labs is a hybrid security services firm that balances both business needs and reasonable information security requirements.
 HALOCK’s philosophy of “Purpose Driven Security” focuses on defining and implementing just the right amount of security; not too much, not too little.
 HALOCK’s services include: Security and Risk Management, Compliance Validation, Penetration Testing, Incident Response Readiness, Security Organization Development, and Malware Defense Strategy & Solutions.